rgiosa10/Emissions-by-Country/README.md

 #### By [Ruben Giosa](https://github.com/rgiosa10), [Reed Carter](https://github.com/Reed-Carter), [Chloe (Yen Chi) Le](https://github.com/ChloeL6)

-#### This repo showcases working with datasets using Python, pandas, SQL, BigQuery and Looker Studio working as a team to develop an ETL pipeline.
+#### This repo showcases working as a team to build an ETL pipeline and create visualizations using Python, SQL, BigQuery and Looker Studio.

 <br>